Modern Slavery Act Statement

 The Modern Slavery Act 2015 (the "Act") is a UK law that came into force in 2015.
 The Act requires commercial organisations with an annual turnover of more than £36 million to publish a slavery and human trafficking statement for each financial year.
-As a major provider of insurance broking and associated services, the Ardonagh group of companies (the “Ardonagh Group") is fully supportive of the Act and, as required by the Act, this statement sets out the steps taken during the financial year ended 31 December 2017 to combat slavery and human trafficking in our business and supply chains.
+As a major provider of insurance broking and associated services, the Ardonagh group of companies (the Ardonagh Group") is fully supportive of the Act.
+The companies within the Ardonagh Group that fulfil the Act’s requirements to report are Autonet Insurance Services Limited, Price Forbes and Partners, Towergate Underwriting Group Limited, Paymentshield Limited and Ardonagh Services Limited but this statement sets out the steps taken during the financial year ended 31 December 2018 throughout the Ardonagh Group to combat slavery and human trafficking in our business and supply chains.

-Our supply chains include business partners in the provision of insurance services such as insurance companies, brokers and distributors; and also providers of other services necessary to run our business effectively, such as IT, payroll, and facilities.
+Our supply chains include business partners in the provision of insurance services such as insurance companies, brokers and distributors; and also providers of other services necessary to run our business effectively, such as IT, payroll and facilities.

 We recognise the right of each employee to freedom of association, including the right to join trade unions.
 We ensure that we comply with employment legislation as regards child employment and we do not employ people who do not have the right to work in the UK.

 The businesses that make up the Ardonagh Group have varying processes in relation to ensuring that slavery and human trafficking risks are appropriately managed.